KevinAst/feature-redux/README.md

 **PARAMS**: _(**Please Note**: only named parameters are used)_

 - **name**: The name of this reducer (defaults to 'reducer')

+- **initialState**: An optional pre-loaded state that will become the initial state of your store.

+  Typically this is not needed, because your reducers will define the initial state.
+  However, it can be useful to hydrate the state from the server (in universal apps), or to restore a previously serialized user session.

+  When supplied, any validation/errors will be detected by redux, as it is passed directly to it's `createStore()`.

 - **allowNoReducers**: A boolean -or- app-wide reducer function, that specifies what to do when **no reducers** are found in any or your